Get FREE Shipping on 300 USD or Above

 Historical references suggest that Lederhosen men were already being decorated with simple forms of embellishment by the 16th century.
 The 17th and 18th centuries saw a rise in more elaborate embroidery techniques.

-The choice of thread color and pattern also held significance.
-Green and red were popular choices, symbolizing nature and hunting, respectively.
+The choice of thread color and pattern also holds significance.
+Green and red are popular choices, symbolizing nature and hunting, respectively.
 Nowadays, traditional embroidery is combined with trendy designs to keep up with the vitality of the times.

 Floral and Animal Motifs on Lederhosen

 The floral motifs, such as roses or alpine wildflowers, represent fertility, abundance, and the beauty of nature.
-However, deer, chamois, or stags that depict the wearer's connection to the hunt, a vital practice for sustenance and a symbol of masculinity.
+However, deer, chamois, or stags that depict the wearer's connection to the hunt are a vital practice for sustenance and a symbol of masculinity.

 Oak Leaves and Braiding Patterns